Tuesday, November 5, 2024

 Manannan, being a god of the sea and death, served as a patron to those who plied the sea.
 His stories had their meaning deeply touched on during the time of the potato famine in Ireland.

-Many families sent their sons and daughters to America to evade the famine, and the ships they traveled on were in quite poor repair.
-They became known as ‘coffin ships’ for how likely they were to sink.
+Many families sent their sons and daughters to America to evade the famine.
+Also, the ships they traveled on were in quite poor repair.
+Hence, they became known as ‘coffin ships’ for how likely they were to sink.

-With Tir na Nog being thought of as being in the West, and their generation watching so many of their young sail west to the Americas, it isn’t unusual that the memory of Manannan ferrying the dead that way touched the souls of all the Irish.
+With Tir na Nog in the West, their generation watched so many of their young sail west to the Americas.
+Also, it isn’t unusual for the memory of Manannan ferrying the dead that way.
+It touched the souls of all the Irish.

 Dreaming of Fairy Tale